 Instructions

-- Whisk in the milk.
+- Add your spices, milk, and salt to the pan.
+Whisk constantly.
 The mixture will look really wet at this time and you may feel like it won't come together.
-It will; don't worry!
+It will; don't worry!2 tsp pumpkin pie spice, 2 1/2 cups whole milk, 1 pinch kosher salt

 - Run a spatula along the inside edge of the pan to make sure you don't get big clumps of pudding.
 Do this occasionally throughout the process.